LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 What is R to you?
 ========================================================

-**R** comes with excellent "out-of-box" statistical and plotting capabilities.
+**R** comes with excellent "out-of-the-box" statistical and plotting capabilities.

 **R** provides access to 1000s of packages ([CRAN](http://cran.r-project.org/)/[MRAN](http://mran.revolutionanalytics.com/)/[R-forge](https://r-forge.r-project.org/)) which extend the basic functionality of R while maintaining high quality documentation.